univention/univention-corporate-server/doc/manual/installation.rst

 ------------------------------

-Once the :guilabel:`Create a new UCS domain` mode has been selected, an *organization name*, an *e-mail address*, a *fully qualified domain name* and an *LDAP base* are requested in the following two steps.
+Once the :guilabel:`Create a new UCS domain` mode has been selected, an *organization name*, an *email address*, a *fully qualified domain name* and an *LDAP base* are requested in the following two steps.

 Specification of an organization name is optional and it is used in the second step to generate a domain name and the LDAP base automatically.

-If a valid e-mail address is specified, this is used to activate a personalized license, which is required for the use of the Univention App Center.
-The license is generated automatically and sent to the specified e-mail address immediately.
+If a valid email address is specified, this is used to activate a personalized license, which is required for the use of the Univention App Center.
+The license is generated automatically and sent to the specified email address immediately.
 The license can then be imported via the UMC module :guilabel:`Welcome!` (:ref:`central-license`).